Tapered annual allowance

 All registered pension schemes have to offer scheme pays, however, a member must meet all of the following statutory conditions to have the right to use scheme pays:

-- the individual’s pension savings – either contributions or benefit accrual – in the pension scheme have exceeded the annual allowance for the relevant tax year (£40,000 for tax year 2016/17).
+- the individual’s pension savings – either contributions or benefit accrual – in the pension scheme have exceeded the standard annual allowance for the relevant tax year (the money purchase annual allowance and tapered annual allowance are ignored for these purposes).

 - the notice for scheme pays is made within the timescale permitted.